Rock & Robots: Rules

 -

 No contact = no contest: if a robot becomes immobilised before any robots in the battle have made contact, the battle is restarted.
 A maximum of 1 restart is allowed per robot.
+A robot may be eliminated without making contact if contact has occurred between any of the other robots in the fight.
+Contact between 2 members of a clusterbot does not count as

 -